neo-knight-td/GPSTracker/README.md

 LOCATE
 ```
 It seems afer sending and before reading an SMS, the UART line gets compromised.
 Therefore the UART3 is reset before these actions are performed.

+### On the 20th of August 2023

+41. Code was adapted to leave the GPS module on at all times so that when a location request is received, the response time is lowered.
+Also, the deletion of all messages from the memory is moved after the location is sent to the requestor.
+This with the aim to diminish the response time.

+42. First functionnality is working quite well.
+Not all the code is written already but it's advanced enough to pass to the second part of the project : theft detection.
+This part involves an accelerometer.
+I found two old accelero in my drawer :
+  * Ardafruit ADXL335 3-Axis Accelerometer with analog volt outputs
+  * Red Bot Accelerometer Board (MMA8452Q)

+I chose to go for the Red Bot Accelerometer Board as it's a digital sensor.
+The interesting thing about this board is also that communication is with I2C.
+That's a nice occasion to get started to this protocol (although I already learned about thanks to [this](https://www.allaboutcircuits.com/technical-articles/the-i2c-bus-hardware-implementation-details/) guide).

+I followed [Digi-Key](https://www.digikey.be/en/maker/projects/getting-started-with-stm32-i2c-example/ba8c2bfef2024654b5dd10012425fa23)'s tutorial for the implementation of I2C sensor on the STM 32.

+### On the 26th of August 2023

+43. From the MMA8452Q documentation, we see read that I2C address of the accelerometer is either ```0x1C``` or ```0x1D```.
+After testing, ```0x1D``` is the good address.

+46. In I2C, reading from the slave begins with a write (Ref. page 7 of [```slva704.pdf```](https://www.ti.com/lit/an/slva704/slva704.pdf?ts=1693003767721)).

+47. I wrote two functions :
+  * ```mma8452q_read_cfg(uint8_t debug_on)``` : reads the ELE & OAE bits from the configuration register and returns true if both of them are 1.
+  * ```mma8452q_write_cfg(uint8_t bebug_on)``` : sets the ELE & OAE bits from the configuration register to 1

+  When testing the functions, I could read and write to the register but when reading, the value was always 0, independently from the value written in the register.
+After double checking the documentation of the accelerometer, it appears that the modification of ```FF_MT_CFG``` (0x15) register content can only occur when device is in STANDBY mode...
+We thus need to create a function for switching from ACTIVE to STANDBY mode and vice versa.

+48. After writing the function to transit from ACTIVE to STANDBY mode, I observe that even after the accelero is set in standby mode, the value read from the FF_MT_CFG register is not the one I wrote.
+Same thing with the SYSMOD register (the register used for switching between active and stanby modes).
+For this last one, it's explained from the documentation as the default val..
+Omg, this register is read only !! :

+To change the system mode on the MMA8452Q accelerometer, you need to modify the appropriate bits in the CTRL_REG1 (Control Register 1).
+The CTRL_REG1 register controls various settings related to the operating mode, data rate, and other features of the sensor.
+Here's a step-by-step guide on how to change the system mode:

+Read the Current Register Value (Optional): Before making any changes, you might want to read the current value of the CTRL_REG1 register to understand the existing settings.
+This can be done by sending a read command to the sensor's I2C address and reading the value from the CTRL_REG1 register.

+Set the System Mode Bits: The relevant bits for setting the system mode are typically the first two bits (MODE1 and MODE0) in the CTRL_REG1 register.
+The combination of these bits determines the operating mode:

+MODE1 MODE0: Operation Mode
+0 0: Standby mode
+0 1: Active mode (Accelerometer is active)
+1 0: Low-power mode (Reduced noise, lower data rate)
+1 1: High-resolution mode (Higher data rate, higher noise)

+49. What am I sometimes does not work

+50. The standby and active functions seems to work.
+The result from mma8452q_read_sysmod seem erroneous.